DS256/Compile-Micropython-BOOT-and-MAIN/README.md

 The following is code that should work on a PICO W running Micropython.

 When RESET, BOOT.PY is run.
-This declares the GLOBAL variable BOOT_OK and calls the compiled program BOOT_DISPLAY().
+This declares the GLOBAL variable IP_ADDR and calls the compiled program BOOT_DISPLAY().
 ```
 # boot.py - to call compiled boot_display.mpy
 # This is specific to Micropython